What is a Life Cycle Assessment? LCA

 Your t-shirt is produced in India and shipped to Europe by sea freight

-• Sea transportation energy and emissions data are extremely variable and depend on the vessel, time of the year, and shipping route and should be validated (or provided) by your freight forwarder.
+- Sea transportation energy and emissions data are highly variable and depend on the vessel, time of year, and shipping route, and should be validated (or provided) by your freight forwarder.

 Usage and disposal